Skip to main content

 We did not enable the Bidirectional property for the Cylindrical Tank.
 This is because we are only using the Cylindrical Tank to read the tag's value without writing to it.

 Your Cylindrical Tank should now be displaying your Memory tag's value.
+To test your binding, set the Designer to Preview Mode and enable both read and write functionality.
 Notice that when adjusting the Slider, the Cylindrical Tank's value will also adjust.

 Binding the OPC Tag